What are incoterms?

 The Incoterms, or International Commercial Terms, is a set of pre-defined commercial trade terms published and updated multiple times by the International Chamber of Commerce (ICC).
 Incoterms provide a standard set of definitions for trade terms— delivery terms and terms of sale— for international trade use.

 ICC first published Incoterms in 1930.
-Since 1990 ICC has issued revisions to address the changing landscape of international trade.
-These revisions have been published in the beginning of the year of each decade (1990, 2000, 2010).
-2010 is the latest version and is currently in use.
-The 2020 revision should be used starting january 1st of the year.
+Since 1990, ICC has issued revisions to address the changing landscape of international trade.
+These revisions have been published at the beginning of the year of each decade (1990, 2000, 2010).
+Incoterms 2010 are divided into 2 sets: the first set applies to any mode of transport, while the second only applies to goods shipped by ocean

-“Incoterms” is a registered trademark of the ICC.
+“Incoterms” is a registered trademark term of the ICC.